 This should be a little surprising to us, because it is just the opposite of what we might expect.
 In the experience of our own day, the “sinners” of our society largely tend to reject the teachings of Jesus, relegating his words as something that “church people” listen to (present modern-day spiritual equivalent words for "tax collectors" and "Pharisees").

 But in fact, it was the religious people of Jesus’ day who mostly spoke against him, accusing him of everything from drunkenness to gluttony.
-For instance, there is one account that is found in the Bible where the Jesus had been speaking in a public place, and where he was beginning to draw a crowd that mostly consisted of people who were known as “tax gathers” and “sinners.”
+For instance, there is one account that is found in the Bible where the Jesus had been speaking in a public place, and where he was beginning to draw a crowd that consisted mostly of people who were known as “tax gatherers” and “sinners.”
 These were the individuals who were basically rejected by the more religious people of the society.

 The Pharisees and the scribes (the upright religious people), who were also present in the crowd, began to grumble against Jesus.
 They said, “This man receives sinners and eats with them” (Luke 15:2).

 These religious and highly respected men certainly would not have done that!
 They would not be found associating with these “sinners” in any way, much less eat with them!
 After all, what would people think?

 Although the grumbling that the Pharisees and scribes were doing was among themselves, Jesus seems to have heard what they were saying about him, since he began to address what they were murmuring about.
 He did this by telling three short stories.